 Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

-I've spent the last few days digging into the same problem: how do you get an AI Coding agent to do real work on a real web page?
-Not just "summarize this URL I pasted," but: open the page, sign in, click around, fill out a form — the way a human would.
+How do you get an AI Coding agent to do real work on a real web page?
+Not just summarize a URL you pasted — but open the page, sign in, click around, fill out a form, the way a human would.
+I tried two open-source Agent Skills from BrowserAct on three real tasks inside Claude Code over the past few days.
+Here is what stuck, where the boundary sits, and why it now lives in my daily loop.

 Why this matters for AI Coding workflows